The following blog is adapted from a transcript of our new podcast, Tax Relief Academy.

 You can listen to the podcast episode here:

 This is pretty simple.
-You can get the automatic installment agreement if:
+You can get the automatic installment agreement if you:

 You don’t need a lawyer, you have 36 months to pay, and they don’t file a tax lien, so it’s pretty simple to do.

-So, if you owe $10,000 or less, you have a guaranteed payment plan. (also called an Installment Agreement) There is a small fee to set this up, and you don’t need to provide any financial information.
+So, if you owe $10,000 or less, you have a guaranteed payment plan( or Installment Agreement).
+There is a small fee to set this up, and you don’t need to provide any financial information.
 Just go to irs.gov to get started.

 This is for taxpayers who owe $50,000 or less.
 As of right now, the IRS has a pilot program - you can even owe up to $100,000 or less.